 Leading innovation in whole-person care for healthy, thriving communities.

 We value and appreciate our staff and service Providers, believing that a healthy, happy workforce creates healthy, happy members.
 We show our appreciation regularly and listen to concerns.
 We also care deeply for the overall health of Philadelphians, knowing that a vibrant, thriving, resilient city hinges upon healthy citizens.

 We are here for our employees, members, and partners.
 We are open and transparent, encouraging dialogue and fostering growth so we can all be our best, healthiest selves.

 We’re updating our processes and technology to better serve our community, and to communicate more effectively and efficiently.
 We cultivate two-way communication, sharing our appreciation for our staff and welcoming feedback from them.

 Behavioral and mental wellness is our passion, and we are experts in the field.
 We have been serving the Philadelphia community since 1997, and we know the industry.
 We cultivate close working relationships with our partners, who are also leaders in the mental health field.
 We are open to change and innovation to ensure the highest standard of care for all.

 What is the process to join the CBH Provider Network?

-CBH and DBHIDS utilize procurements in the form of Requests for Proposals (RFPs) and Requests for Qualifications (RFQs) to acquire new services or add providers to the CBH Provider Network.
+CBH and DBHIDS utilize procurements in the form of requests for proposals, qualifications, applications, and information to acquire new services or add providers to the CBH Provider Network.
 Requests for relocation of existing services may be submitted in writing to the DBHIDS Executive Leadership for consideration outside of the competitive bidding process.
-CBH’s Network Development Department is the single point of contact on activities related to resource development and support.
+CBH’s Network Development Department is the single point of contact for activities related to resource development and support.

 How do I learn of new opportunities within the network?